Introduction: What is LiDar? How is it Used in Robotic Vision?

 LiDAR is a rapidly evolving technology with many potential applications.
 It is also becoming increasingly affordable, which is opening up new opportunities for its use.

 In the future, we may see LiDAR being used in a wide range of approaches and industries, including construction, logistics, and even medicine.
-Additionally, as LiDAR technology becomes more affordable, we will likely see it being used in more consumer products, such as smartphones and drones.
+As LiDAR technology becomes more affordable, we will likely see it being used in more consumer products, such as smartphones and drones.

 Apple has also added a LiDAR sensor to the iPhone, which allows for better-augmented reality experiences.
 It also helps capture better images and videos.
 Another unique application is that LiDAR is being used for security to detect intruders in large facilities or parking lots.
 These are just a few examples of the many possibilities for the future of automation using LiDAR.